Deputy Director-Generals report to Director-General, Penny Nelson.

 Deputy Director-General: Bruce Parkes

-The team works closely with all our business groups, other government agencies, the wider science sector, communities and other partners to develop sound conservation policy to protect our nature, and help create a national network of science and research capability that will drive conservation knowledge and innovation.
+The Policy and Visitors Group develops sound conservation policy to protect our nature, and help create a national network of science and research capability that will drive conservation knowledge and innovation.

 Corporate Services Group